ysan/auto_rec_mini/README.md

 ARIB TS Parser and Processer.

 Like a minimum TV recorder middleware.
-Small, light and simple, Command line interface.
+Small, light and simple, command line interface.

 feasibility study.
 under development, in progress.